MattIPv4/hacktoberfest-data/README.dot.md

 All the scripts used to generate these stats & graphics are contained in this repository, in the [`src`](src) directory.
-I have some more information about this in the [CONTRIBUTING.md](CONTRIBUTING.md) file, including a schema for the input data, however, the Hacktoberfest {{= data.year }} raw data, much like previous years' data, isn't public.
+I have some more information about this in the [CONTRIBUTING.md](CONTRIBUTING.md) file, including a schema for the input data, however, the Hacktoberfest {{= data.readme.year }} raw data, much like previous years' data, isn't public.

 Author: [Matt Cowley](https://mattcowley.co.uk/) - If you notice any errors within this document please let me know, and I will endeavour to correct them. 💙